Interesting Utah History + Stunning Park and Monument Photos

 Since about 80% of all the people who have settled in Utah live near Salt Lake that leaves many other places in the state that are sparsely populated.

 Utah is a hikers dream location!
 Be sure and take comfortable hiking shoes, some sunscreen, plenty of water and be prepared to enjoy yourself.

 While many of the parks feature rocky formations...amazingly each has a distinctive look and feel to the place.
 So if planning a vacation trip to Utah be sure to see as many of the different parks as time allows.

 We saw petrified sand dunes, bee hives in rocks which smelled of honey, petroglyphs, stone arches that number the greatest in the world and unusual rock formations that must be seen to be believed!

+Are you a snow skier or one who enjoys snowboarding?
 One of the places in Utah that many people flock to in the winter are the ski areas located in Park City and Alta.
 They are up in the mountains above Salt Lake City and would definitely have been put to good use during the Winter Olympic Games in 2002.

 © 2012 Peggy Woods